Information about our phased plan to return to campus, and the measures we’ve put in place to ensure our community’s health, safety and wellbeing.

 Changes to health declaration requirements

-As per the Victorian Government’s reopening roadmap, from Monday 14 September until the end of Step 2 (not before 26 October) you must complete a Health Declaration prior to and each time you access campus.
-Attendance on campus during current restrictions is limited to those with a valid worker permit or students approved for permitted in person activities
+As per the Victorian Government’s reopening roadmap, you must complete a Health Declaration prior to and each time you access campus until further notice.
+Attendance on campus during current restrictions is limited to those with a valid worker permit or students approved for permitted in person activities.

 Until further notice, you must not attend campus without prior approval.
 We will tell you when you can attend campus.
 Find out more below.

 In Semester 2, most of you will continue to mostly study online, and some may attend campus for practical and specialist classes.
 Even though we’ve developed a return to campus plan, we don’t want you spending time on campus, or commuting to campus, unless you absolutely need to.